Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Verification.md

 <!-- theme: warning -->
 > If the merchant account is enabled for a [tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) service, `paymentTokens` will be returned in the response.
 If a multi-use token is required the [stored credentials](?path=docs/Resources/Guides/Stored-Credentials.md) must be submitted in the request.
 To override this behaviour, `createToken`_:false_ is required in `transactionDetails`.

+For Account Verification, merchant is expected to pass request payload as they would for a ‘[Charges](?path=docs/Resources/API-Documents/Payments/Charges.md)’ trn based on the front end.

 ---

 ## Endpoint